troycomi/reportseff/README.md

 - Job ID such as 1234567.
 If the id is part of an array job, only the element for that ID will be displayed.
 If the id is the base part of an array job, all elements in the array will be displayed.
 - Array Job ID such as 1234567\_89.
-Will display only the element specified
+Will display only the element specified.
 - Slurm output file.
 Format must be BASE\_%A\_%a.
 BASE is optional as is a '.out' suffix.
 Unix glob expansions can also be used to filter which jobs are displayed.
 - From current directory.
-If no argument is supplied, reportseff will attempt to find slurm output files in the current directory as described above
+If no argument is supplied, reportseff will attempt to find slurm output files in the current directory as described above.

 ### Options
 - --directory: Override current directory to check for slurm outputs.
 Will